Psychosocial disability refers to a psychological and social condition that may arise from a severe mental health issue.

 Once diagnosed, people with a psychosocial disability can undergo a range of treatments

-Not all mental conditions will be considered as a disability under the NDIS
+Not all mental health conditions are considered as a disability under the NDIS

 What are psychosocial disabilities?

 Psychosocial disability can arise when someone with a mental health condition, such as depression, interacts with a social environment that presents barriers to them that others do not experience.

 A psychosocial disability may restrict a person’s ability to:

 Be in certain types of environments

 Cope with time pressures and multiple tasks